jenkins-x/jx-docs/content/news/jenkinsworld-2019-takeaways.md

   [several lightning talks](https://cb-technologists.github.io/posts/lightning-talks-dw-jw-2019/)
   that discuss Jenkins X.
-  [GitOps for Jenkins Infrastructure](https://cb-technologists.github.io/posts/gitops-series-part-1/) contained great Terraform tips for regular Jenkins (not Jenkins X).
+  [GitOps for Jenkins Infrastructure](https://cb-technologists.github.io/posts/gitops-series-part-1/) contains great Terraform tips for regular Jenkins (not Jenkins X).
 Whether or not you really want to use GitOps for your blog,
   [GitOps for Blogging, Why Not?](https://github.com/cb-technologists/blog) demonstrates a nice GitOps example.

 ## Get involved with the Jenkins Community

 Multiple presenters recommended the [Jenkins X slack channels](https://jenkins-x.io/community/) as the best source of help and information.
 For more ways to get involved, see the [Jenkins X community page](https://jenkins-x.io/community/).
+I'll see you there.